Their responses over a one-week period came close to being split evenly, with 1,209 people in support of the proposed plant and 1,213 opposing it.

 Bracewell & Giuliani represents Sithe Global Power, LLC, which intends to build the plant for Desert Rock Energy Company, LLC, its subsidiary.
 The clock started ticking on Sithe's intentions Jan.
 17, when the letter was sent.

-Frank Maisano, an attorney with Bracewell & Giuliani, said estimates indicate the plant would furnish about $50 million in revenue for the tribe and generate "thousands
+Frank Maisano, an attorney with Bracewell & Giuliani, said estimates indicate the plant would furnish about $50 million in revenue for the tribe and generate "thousands of construction jobs" and about 400 permanent jobs.

 "We received a letter from EPA saying they hoped to act soon, but that's what they've said for the last two months," Maisano said.